Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Experimental Settings

 Table~\ref{tab:hyperparams} summarizes the hyperparameters used for training GRACE models using the LLaVA framework.
 We train all models for 3 epochs on the ShareGPT4V dataset~\cite{chen2024sharegpt4v} containing 1.3M high-quality image-text pairs, using 8 NVIDIA GH200 Grace Hopper Superchips.
 The AdamW optimizer with cosine learning rate scheduling is employed throughout training.

 For knowledge distillation, we employ Decoupled Knowledge Distillation (DKD) with confidence gating, where the gating function $g_i = \exp(-\tilde{h}_i)$ modulates the distillation signal based on normalized teacher entropy $\tilde{h}_i = H_i / \log|V|$.
-The adaptive Information Bottleneck (IB) controller automatically balances the distillation loss via projected dual gradient ascent, starting from an initial $\beta$ of 1.0 with a target constraint $\tau$ of 0.35.
-This constraint ensures that only medium-to-high confidence teacher predictions contribute significantly to the distillation objective, filtering out potentially noisy supervision from uncertain samples.
+This gate down-weights high-entropy teacher predictions, ensuring that only medium-to-high confidence supervision contributes significantly to the distillation objective and filtering out potentially noisy signals from uncertain samples.
+The adaptive Information Bottleneck (IB) controller then automatically balances distillation against the task loss via projected dual gradient ascent on the distillation weight $\beta$: starting from an initial $\beta$ of 0.5, it raises $\beta$ whenever the (EMA-smoothed) gated distillation loss exceeds a target budget $\tau$ of 3.0 and decays it otherwise, with $\beta$ clipped to $[0.1, 1.0]$ so that distillation can lead but never dominate the cross-entropy signal.
 For RCKA, we extract visual token representations from the penultimate layer of the LLM backbone and use a linear kernel for Gram matrix computation.

 \paragraph{Computational Overhead.} We analyze the additional training cost introduced by GRACE components in Table~\ref{tab:training_cost}.
 Compared to standard fine-tuning, the primary overhead stems from the teacher model's forward pass required for knowledge distillation.
 The RCKA module introduces modest additional cost: computing Gram matrices for visual tokens (typically 576 tokens for 336$\times$336 images) requires $\mathcal{O}(n^2d)$ operations, adding approximately 15\% to the per-iteration time.
 The adaptive IB controller's overhead is negligible ($<$2\%), as it only involves scalar entropy computation and dual variable updates.
 Peak GPU memory increases by approximately 2.3 GB per device due to Gram matrix storage and intermediate activations for RCKA.